KLIPSCH FORTE and FORTE II

 Emboldened by the clarity of the CD and the emergence of home theater and Dolby Surround, Klipsch went back to the drawing board and in 1985 the Forte was released.
 True to Klipsch speaker philosophy it had a horn tweeter and midrange and a sensitivity of 98db @ 1 watt.
 Time spent tuning it in an anechoic chamber resulted in a more desirable 32-20khz ± 3db.
 In a dealer's listening room it would leave customers laughing due to its clarity and effortless, powerful sound.
 Other dealers did their best to downplay Klipsch but found it difficult when comparing them to their own fragile salon models.

 Klipsch advertising of the period pointed out that high sensitivity allowed a low powered receiver to be used.
 However the opposite was true too.
 Using a high-wattage amp the Forte produced amazing results with powerful deep bass and startling slam.
 CDs with EDM or pipe organ would literally shake the building.
 Dealers knew this and it was common to pair them with large Hafler or Adcom amplifiers on the showroom floor.
 In 1989 I bought a new set of Black Lacquer Fortes and had the rear labels signed by Paul Klipsch at the factory.
+The crossover is installed inside the rear of the jack panel.
+A large iron core inductor is on the woofer and an air core inductor on the tweeter.
+Capacitors were blue KSC (King Sun) mylars and one KSC electrolytic on the woofer.
+An interesting factoid is that the midrange was wired out of phase compared to the tweeter and woofer.
+This is typical of long midrange horns to maintain signal alignment.

 STEREO REVIEW MAGAZINE, JULY 1986

-Stereo Review was mainstream and owned by CBS.
+Stereo Review magazine was mainstream and owned by CBS.
 It's monthly issues reviewed many popular products making it one of the only sources of a Klipsch Forte I review.

-"...The room response was one of the widest and smoothest we've ever measured varying only ±2db from 230hz to 20khz....the Forte's low frequency distortion was by far the lowest we have ever measured from a speaker.
+"The room response was one of the widest and smoothest we've ever measured varying only ±2db from 230hz to 20khz, the Forte's low frequency distortion was by far the lowest we have ever measured from a speaker.
 Its distortion and sensitivity measurements are so outstanding that comparison with most other speakers is impossible."

 EXOTIC WOOD VENEERS

 Largely forgotten is that Klipsch speakers were once available in a wide variety of wood veneers.
-Macassar ebony, zebrawood, rosewood, teak, cherry, oak oil, oak lacquer, walnut oil, walnut lacquer, raw birch, birch lacquer, and black lacquer.
+Macassar ebony, zebrawood, rosewood, teak, cherry, oak oil, oak lacquer, walnut oil, walnut lacquer, black lacquer, raw birch, and birch lacquer.
 Many dealerships displayed wood samples on the wall to let customers view and custom-order the veneers at an extra charge.
 The Klipsch factory would then install the woodgrain on the tops and sides so pairs of speakers would be "book-matched" to each other.
 Ultimately in a letter sent to its dealers around 1990 Klipsch cited concern over the responsible use of exotic woods from the rainforests and as a result retired the ebony, zebrawood, rosewood and teak veneers.
 After the exotic veneers were retired American woods such as oak, walnut, cherry and birch were still available.

 After my dealership received the letter a friend working at another ordered the last set of Macassar Ebony Fortes from Klipsch and still uses them in his home theater.
 Their beautiful finish invokes the days when Paul Klipsch sat in Hope, Arkansas and walked through his factory inspecting the assembly line.